Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/index.md

 ---

 {{site.ee_product_name}} is the scalable, secure, and flexible API management solution that extends {{site.base_gateway}}, the fastest, most adopted API gateway.
-It adds enterprise plugins, a developer portal, analytics, advanced security features, GUI's, and 24/7 support.
+It adds enterprise plugins, advanced security features, GUI's, and 24/7 support.
 It is the only solution that helps you accelerate your cloud journey by managing, securing, and monitoring connections between applications across hybrid and multi-cloud architectures, to help you scale faster and boost developer productivity.

 ## Enterprise Plugins